 The Australian Shepherd may encounter hereditary problems

-Hip and elbow dysplasia are potential problems for this breed.
+Hip and elbow dysplasia are potential problems for the Australian Shepherd.
 Generally, breeders perform tests in order to eliminate potential risks caused by these diseases during reproduction.
 Creatures affected by these diseases are withdrawn from consideration for breeding.

-Eye defects such as pink eye (conjunctivitis), cataracts, watery eyes are very common for this breed.
+Eye defects such as pink eye (conjunctivitis), cataracts or watery eyes are very common for this breed.
 It is also common for this dog to suffer from epilepsy problems.

 In the case of the Australian Shepherd, it is preferable not to mate two merle-colored parents.
 At the homozygous state, the "merle" gene is recessive.
 It can lead to the birth of puppies with health problems such as deafness and/or blindness.

 The Aussie coat is "self-cleaning" so bathing is not necessary on a regular basis.
 Regular bathing would actually damage its fur.
-Regular brushing once or twice a week will suffice.
+Regular brushing once or twice a week would be enough.
 During shedding season (spring and fall), daily brushing is recommended.
 This way you will prevent the formation of knots and eliminate lots of dead hair.
 When brushing, pay special attention to areas where knots are likely to form (behind the ears, behind the legs and its britches.

 Notwithstanding its name, this breed originated in Basque country

-This breed is actually a native of Basque Country.
-It is as a consequence of shepherds emigrating to Australia that this breed took on its name.
-Later, shepherds continued to emigrate but this time to the United States.
-Because this dog was coming from Australia, Americans gave it the name of "Australian Shepherd dog".
+The Australian Shepherd is said to come from the Basque Country.
+It is only after the emigration of shepherds to Australia with their dogs that the name changed to this one.
+Later, shepherds continued to emigrate, but this time to the United States.
+As the dog arrived from Australia, the Americans gave it the name "Australian Shepherd dog".